bahrus/xtal-method/README.md

 In this case, during design time, or when dynamically generating the HTML document, insert the initial html as another inner element within the \<xtal-method\>, starting from a single root tag.
 The root tag of that html should have attribute role="target" (and doesn't have to be a div).

+### How does this work, and why should I care?

+Because this component manipulates the text of the script tag a bit, and then  does an eval, there is a slight performance hit.
+The performance hit from eval seems [surprisingly small](https://jsperf.com/function-vs-constructor-vs-eval).
+Perhaps the more significant (but still slight) overhead is in applying regular expression / string searches / replaces on the JavaScript code.
+Note that we are *not* doing any full parsing of the JavaScript.
+We're leaving that for the browser.

+Hopefully the benefits in terms of developer productivity outweigh the performance cost (and of course, this needs to be compared to other ways of using functional renderers).

+Still, if this performance is a concern, a build process could be established to do that string manipulating during the build / optimization process.
+Anyway, such a process is also needed to support downstream browsers that don't support dynamic import or ES6.

+More on this topic to come.

 ###  Inverse Functional derendering

 If SSR is used, and the initial state needs to be something that other components can bind to, typically this would require sending both the formatted HTML *and* the JSON from which the HTML was derived down the wire.
 That's an unfortunate hit on performance.